MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/acxtargets/nf-acxtargets-acxtargetelementformatrequestforproperty.md

 ## -description

-The **AcxTargetElementFormatRequestForProperty** function dispatches an ACX request using a WDFREQUEST framework request object.
+The **AcxTargetElementFormatRequestForProperty** function formats a WDFREQUEST as an ACX property request to be used on specified element target.

 ## -parameters

 ### -param TargetElement

-An existing ACXTARGETELEMENT Object.
+An ACXTARGETELEMENT handle.
 For more information about ACX objects, see [Summary of ACX Objects](/windows-hardware/drivers/audio/acx-summary-of-objects).

 ### -param Request

-A pointer to a location that receives a handle to a WDFREQUEST framework request object described in [Summary of Framework Objects](/windows-hardware/drivers/wdf/summary-of-framework-objects).
+A WDFREQUEST handle described in [Summary of Framework Objects](/windows-hardware/drivers/wdf/summary-of-framework-objects).
 For general information about WDF requests, see [Creating Framework Request Objects](/windows-hardware/drivers/wdf/creating-framework-request-objects).

 ### -param Params